 At all levels, the Blue Lagoon offers the following

-- Entry to the lagoon waters (and everything in it – like the steam cave, sauna, waterfalls, cool bridge-like spots for photos, etc.)
+- Entry to the lagoon waters (and everything in it – like the steam room, sauna, waterfalls, cool bridge-like spots for photos, etc.)

 - Change facilities